 - Order tests such as labs (blood tests), urinalysis (to see if you are drinking the right amount of fluids), EKG (a test which looks at the activity of your heart if your heart rate is low), and/or bone density test (DXA scan), if needed

-You and the counselor may talk about:
+You and the mental health provider may talk about:

 - How you feel about the way your body looks

 - Your family’s concerns about your health